Independent African news, markets, culture and politics.

 Israel-Iran war: Nigerian petrol marketers increase fuel price 2 times in 1 week

-The Independent Petroleum Marketers Association of Nigeria attributes the price reduction to the policy reversal, stating that the proposed 15% import tariff would have led to indirect inflation and an increase in petroleum pump prices.
-According to the association’s spokesperson, Chinedu Ukadike, the suspension of the import duty will allow the forces of demand and supply to control the market, leading to healthier competition and compliance with the Petroleum Industry Act.
+The Independent Petroleum Marketers Association of Nigeria attributes the price reduction to this policy reversal.
+According to the association’s spokesperson, Chinedu Ukadike, the proposed 15 % import tariff would have triggered indirect inflation and pushed pump prices higher.
+By suspending the duty, demand and supply forces can operate freely, fostering healthier competition and compliance with the Petroleum Industry Act.

 Scroll to Top